Skip to Content

 How to reverse direction on sewing machine?

-Think of it like shifting gears.
+Think of it as hitting rewind.

 How to do back stitch step by step?